JonGutner/Year_2_Data_Analysis_Stats/README.md

 * See requirements.txt for more information

 ## Quick Note on How to Switch to Analyse the Correct Thing
-* In main.py, make sure to have the correct parts (un)commented, or defined.
+* In main.py (for pdfs) or w_main.py (for waves experiment), make sure to have the correct parts (un)commented, or defined.
-* For example in the waves lab, make sure to have the 'sine_with_phase' pdf chosen.
+* For example in the main.py, make sure to have the 'gaussian' pdf chosen if the analysis is of a gaussian distribution.
 * Make sure 'data_folder' variable is the data folder's name that contains the data you want to analyse.
 * Make sure to comment any parameter names of the pdfs you don't use, and vice versa, uncomment the parameter names of the pdf you use.
-* For statistical pdfs, make sure you use helpers.load_data(), but for waves, make sure you use data_management.send_data().
-* For statistical pdfs, make sure you use helpers.run_tests_pdf, but for waves, make sure you use helpers.run_tests_waves.

 ## Year 2 Lab
 ### Waves Lab (use of PDFs after this)